HarFis/departure-monitor/README.md

 + Type your stop's name in the "input" field -> Press button "Try out"
 + It will show you the matching stop details (among other the ID).

-If you get an 401 error, you have to re-new your token.
+If you get an 401 error, you need to re-new your token.
 (Mina applikationer-> Hantera nyckler -> copy & run in terminal the first "curl command" below the keys -> copy the token it returns.
 Go back to API Console, paste/replace the token and then try it again.)

 ## Installation